-If you have teens now think back.
-Not everyone had a laptop.
+Think back to when you were a teenager.
+If you are even close to my age, not everyone had a laptop.
 They were super expensive and heavy!
 Most people didn’t have a personal cell phone and texting hadn’t been invented or taught to the public yet.
-Most people still had land line telephones and MAYBE one family cell phone for emergencies.
+Most people still had landline telephones and MAYBE one family cell phone for emergencies.
 I remember how hard it seemed for older family members to get on the bandwagon of texting.
 It reminds me of when internet and email became available to the public.
 They were new tools to learn and not everyone used them.
 It’s just so different from today and it wasn’t all that long ago.

 As a young mom, I didn’t have the luxury that everyone seems to have now of having a cell phone.
 I say luxury, but really sometimes I think it is more of a burden than a luxury.

 Everyone in society has become so attached to their devices, expecting immediate responses and instant availability from others.
 There is a time-sensitive selfishness growing among this generation.

 Mothers and fathers are trying to live their real lives while trying to participate in the new world of social media and it isn’t always easy for everyone.

 As moms and dads, we are called to set an example for our children of what we expect from them regarding internet use, social media engagement, and the usage of mobile devices.

 So, here I am starting the parenting journey over again.
 And I am thankful for my experience as a mom 17 years ago, cell phone free, and mobile device distraction free.
 I have found that remembering the sweetness of an undistracted home has been a motivation for me to fight for a similar peace in my home today.